 His treatment of women isn’t much better.
-He stops seeing his baby mama with no explaination.
+He stops seeing his baby mama with no explanation.
 He begins a sexual relationship with the woman who later becomes known as rapper Lil Kim.
-Then abrutly drops her after he marries singer Faith Evens a week after they met.
+Then abruptly drops her after he marries singer Faith Evens a week after they met.
 Then he gets caught cheating on his wife with some random groupie soon after that.

-The movie does @ least go out of it’s way to protray him as completely innocent in the East Coast/West Coast rap fued that was instigated by Death Row Records, and in the first shooting of Tupac, which Tupac blamed him for.
+The movie does at least go out of it’s way to portray him as completely innocent in the East Coast/West Coast rap feud that was instigated by Death Row Records, and in the first shooting of Tupac, which Tupac blamed him for.

 The always incredible Angela Basset stands out for her portrayal of B.I.G.’s mother.
-If you’re a hip-hop fan I’d recommend seeing this film, when it comes on cable.
-If not, don’t bother.
+And Jamal Woolard does a very good job playing Biggie.
+If you’re a hip-hop fan I’d recommend seeing this film.
+If not, then this probably isn’t for you.

 But what really struck me after watching this film was thinking about how relatively little things have changed in the 30 years since Milk was killed.
 Yes, homosexuals are much more visible & accepted in society now, but an anti-gay marriage proposition passed (barely, but still passed) in California a few months ago, just like similar bills have passed in other States.
 A few days after the bill passed, I got into a ridiculous flame-war on a message board with some old man who argued that the government shouldn’t “promote the gay lifestyle” by endorsing gay marriage, because then more children will grow up and “choose” to be gay, and then most of them will die of AIDS.